KivalEvan/BeatSaber-MappingScript/environment-enhancement/bmv2/README.md

 # Big Mirror v2 Environment

-## Incompatible with vanilla lighting
+## Partially-compatible with vanilla lighting

 Used in [Warg](https://youtu.be/23Zpmpfy9C0)